 The question of whether or not to take up arms and fight for liberation is a difficult one to answer.
-There has yet to be a successful armed Anarchist revolution.
+There has yet to be a successful armed Anarchist revolution (though the kurds have established liberated, autonomous zones in what was once northern syria.)
 To be fair, though, no substantial change in recent world history has been effected through non-violent means, either.
 We live in a world of violent domination, where people are either compliant with corporate rule or done away with.
 As first-world consumers, we are all guilty of directly causing the subjugation of marginalized people the world over, the destruction of the global ecosphere and the deaths of those in political opposition to any government ours has relations with.
-I don’t point this out in order to cause guilt or make accusations, but mostly to point out to Americans who claim to be believers in non-violence that they are fooling themselves.
+I don’t mention this in order to cause guilt or make accusations, but mostly to point out to Americans who claim to be believers in non-violence that they are fooling themselves.
 As I write and you read this, people in Central America are picking our fruit and coffee for us at wages that just keep them from starving to death quickly, even with the whole family working; in Indonesia, mountains are being strip-mined for ores that will go to make our cars, computers, and bikes – literally over the dead bodies of the people who once lived there…I could go on and on along these lines, but the point is – unless you grow your own food on land that a Native American family has invited you to share with them and likewise grow the fabrics that provide your clothing – you are a benefactor of the most atrocious, blood-thirsty, ruthless nation-state the world has ever seen.
-But, I digress.
+But, I digress…

 The legitimacy of armed uprising is always debatable, and it is my opinion that this is an issue that each of us has to decide for ourselves.
 Therefore, I won’t spend much time debating it, as I consider pacifism to be a sort of self-therapy to dismiss anything the pacifist doesn’t wish to confront on a personal level.
 There are plenty of articles, essays and books to counter my viewpoint, and please feel free to read and learn from them, as I have.
 But please do not try to argue the pacifist point of view with me, and don’t censure me.
 Let the government do it’s own dirty work.
 Now, on with the educational portion of this program…